 Silicone injection into various parts of the body has been used in many countries to achieve what are perceived to be cosmetic improvements.
-Most common sites for such injections are the breasts, face, and buttocks, although anywhere could be targeted.
+Most common sites for such injections are the breasts, face, and buttocks, although anywhere can be targeted.

 In most instances these injections are encountered incidentally when the body is imaged for other reasons.
 Complications from injection may however lead to local symptoms and require imaging.
 These include silicone granulomas (siliconoma), infection, fibrosis, and lymph node enlargement 1,2.